rage/programming-23/data/part-8/3-defining-classes.md

 print(paulas_account.balance) # THIS CAUSES AN ERROR
 ```

-So, instead of declaring data attributes after each instance of the class is created, it is usually a better idea to initialize the values of the data attributes as the class constructor is called.
+So, instead of declaring attributes after each instance of the class is created, it is usually a better idea to initialize the values of the attributes as the class constructor is called.
 As the `BankAccount` class definition is currently just a skeleton, the constructor method is implicitly assumed by the Python interpreter, but it is possible to define your own constructor methods, and that is exactly what we will do now.

 A constructor method is a method declaration with the special name `__init__`, usually included at the very beginning of a class definition.